 Broadcast captioners and CART captioners typically refer to themselves, respectively, as “captioner” and “CART provider.”
 (Click on Careers in Court Reporting for a full description of each job title.)

 An “agency” or a “firm” is a group of court reporters operating under a company name, such as Windy City Court Reporting.
 Agencies can be incorporated entities, LLCs, or simply several individuals doing business under a particular name.
 Reporters who work for agencies are usually individual contractors, though some agency reporters are employees of the agency.
 Some individual contractors work only for one agency; others are true freelancers, working for many different agencies.
 Agency freelancers find most of their employment reporting depositions; they typically never work in a courtroom.

-TRANSCRIPT (the “original transcript,” “finished transcript,” “certified transcript” or “official transcript”)
+TRANSCRIPT (the “original transcript,” “final transcript,” “certified transcript” or “official transcript”)

 This is the finished product which is delivered to the client.
 It is a verbatim transcription of legal proceedings, either deposition or courtroom proceedings.
 A reporter is required by law to certify each transcript as “a true and accurate transcription of the questions asked and the answers given.”
 The “official transcript” is the written record of trial proceedings (in a courtroom) that is the necessary document on which a party may base an appeal.

 CAT (computer-aided transcription)

 CAT is a legacy term from the early era when computers were still a novelty.
 The idea that computer software could translate our steno code into English text was mind-blowing!
 Today in the industry you still see software and hardware products incorporating the letters C-A-T into their names.